jeffrwells/coderbase.io-staging/projects/coderbase.md

     end

-You can see that we pass the original string that we use as the template -- which is accessed with a class method on SeedRepoTemplate -- and update it by passing it a hash with the new values.
+Calling `files` creates a hash of files, including a project file for each GitHub repository.
+You can see that we pass the original string that we use as the template with `SeedRepoTemplate.project` -- a class method on SeedRepoTemplate that holds the value -- and update it by passing it a hash with the new values.
 We then copy exactly the README contents of the repository as a basis for a description like you are reading now.
+StringyYAML's `update` method also has a three-argument signature for updating a single value.

 *As a note, we never expose contents of private repositories.
 The `repo.visible` value defaults to false for all private or collaborator repos.*